binick/binick.github.io/content/posts/sqlserver-efcore-json/index.md

 title: SQL Server, EF Core, JSON 👀
 date: 2020-10-22
 author: Nicola Biancolini
 description: Sometimes we are forced to work with JSON stored on table columns, it will have happened to you too!
-In this post I want to show you how to work with that using EntityFramework Core.
+In this post, I want to show you how to work with that using EntityFramework Core.
 keywords:
   - efcore
   - sql server
 tags:
   - tip
+aliases:
-  - azure
+  - /posts/2020-10-22_sqlserver-efcore-json
+cover:
+  image: cover.jpg
+  alt: Post cover
+  caption: Photo by [Hsiao Aristides](https://unsplash.com/@hsiaoaristides?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on (Unsplash)[https://unsplash.com/s/photos/elephant?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText]
 ---

 Sometimes we have been forced to work with JSON stored on table columns, it will have happened to you too!